H.R. 1958: Deporting Fraudsters Act of 2026

 Did H.R.
 1958 pass?

 Partly.
-H.R.
-1958 passed the House and was sent to the Senate Judiciary Committee on March 19, 2026.
+The House passed H.R.
+1958 on March 18, 2026 by a 231–186 vote and sent it to the Senate Judiciary Committee the next day.
 It is not law unless the Senate also passes it and the president signs it.

 Can someone be deported for SNAP fraud under H.R.
 1958?

-The bill names SNAP fraud, Social Security fraud, identity-document fraud, major fraud against the United States, mail fraud and related fraud offenses, theft or bribery involving federal funds, and conspiracy.
+The bill names SNAP fraud, Social Security fraud, theft or bribery in federally funded programs, identity-document fraud, major fraud against the United States, mail fraud and related federal fraud offenses, conspiracy, and a catch-all for any other offense involving fraud or unlawful receipt of public benefits.

 Is there a minimum dollar amount in H.R.
 1958?